 You will see the immigration office on the right side.
 We waited for a long time, for more than 2 hours.

 First, you will need an exit stamp from Colombia and then and then you will need an entry stamp for Ecuador.
 They will give you a paper to fill, with the address and phone number of the hotel in Ecuador, your personal data, and so on.

 They didn’t check our bags everything went smoothly, except for the waiting.
 You get the entry stamp, you leave the office and go outside, and wait next to the road for the bus to the closest town.

 It cost us 1$ each to get to Nueva Loja, it is around one hour’s drive away from the border.
 Now it depends on you what you want to do.
 If you planning on going to the Amazonas, as we did – Nueva Loja is a starting point to go there.

 If that is not on your bucket list, get off the bus on the terminal and catch a bus to Quito, the ride will cost you 12$ and it will take from 7 – 8 hours.

 Give Mocoa at least one night if not two

-Before you continue to Ecuador, I really recommend that you to give Mocoa a day or two.
+Before you leave Colombia and continue to Ecuador, I really recommend that you give Mocoa a day or two.
 It is a beautiful place with lots to explore.
-We were staying in a tent in a really nice hostel, Samay hostel, about 7 km away from the city, click here to claim your 10% Booking discount.
-They have a kitchen, so we bought vegetables in Mocoa in advance and cooked there to save money.
+We were staying in a tent in a really nice hostel, Samay hostal, which is about 7 km away from the city.
+They have a kitchen, where you can prepare your own meals.
+We came prepared – full of veggies and pasta 🙂

-From there you have beautiful jungle walks, beautiful river, that continues to the Amazonas, shelters for exotic animals, waterfalls.
-It is also very good for you if you are on a budget, we really minimized our expenses there, with cooking and staying in a tent we spend less than 10€ (11,2$) per day each.
+From there you have beautiful jungle walks, a beautiful river, that continues to the Amazonas.
+We also visited a shelter for exotic animals, and some waterfalls.
+Mocoa is also perfect if you want to minimize your budget for a couple of days.
+With cooking and staying in a tent, each of us spent less than 10€ (11,2$) per day.